Cahill sharp, A’s beat Astros 7-1 to tie for AL West lead

-Dallas Keuchel (9-10) gave up five runs on nine hits in 5 2/3 innings.
-It’s the most runs he’s allowed since giving up six against Toronto on June 27, a span of nine starts.
+Dallas Keuchel (9-10) gave up five runs and nine hits in 5 2/3 innings.
+It’s the most runs he has allowed since giving up six against Toronto on June 27, a span of nine starts.

 The A’s matched their best record after 123 games since 1992 and are 25 games over .500 for the first time since Aug.
 14, 2014.
 They’re now 15-1-2 over their previous 18 series dating to June 15.

-Houston’s Alex Bregman walked to lead off the seventh inning, extending his on-base streak to 38 consecutive road games, the longest such active streak in the majors.
+Houston’s Alex Bregman walked to lead off the seventh, extending his on-base streak to 38 consecutive road games, the longest such active streak in the majors.

 Oakland’s Matt Chapman went 0 for 4, ending his 14-game hitting streak and 30-game on-base streak.

-The Athletics honored members of the 2002 team that set an American League record 20-game winning streak and was featured in the movie, “Moneyball.”
-Scott Hatteberg, who hit a home run in the bottom of the ninth for the record-setting 20th win on Sept.
+The Athletics honored members of the 2002 team that had a 20-game winning streak and was featured in the movie, “Moneyball.”
+Scott Hatteberg, who hit a home run in the bottom of the ninth for the 20th win on Sept.
 4, always felt then-manager Art Howe got a bum deal in the movie.
 “The story is seen through Hollywood and they needed a villain.
 He was not that guy,” Hatteberg said Saturday.
 “He was never too high or too low.
 That season was chock full of memories and he was not one for speeches.
 He stayed calm and that helped us play better.”
 Howe sent a video message acknowledging the team and fans.

 PERPLEXED AND PUZZLED

-Astros manager A.J.
-Hinch is still not convinced that Ramon Laureano was safe at home in the bottom of the ninth Friday night, despite the play being reversed by reply.
+Hinch is still not convinced that Ramon Laureano was safe at home in the bottom of the ninth Friday night, despite the play being reversed by replay.
 “Until I see something with his hand on the plate without the tag I’m not going to like it,” he said before Saturday’s game.
 “I don’t know fully what they have but we trust they have something because they have to.
 It feels pretty hollow.”
-Laureano scored the tying ruin and the A’s won 4-3 on Olson’s homer in the 10th.
+Laureano scored the tying run and the A’s won 4-3 on Olson’s homer in the 10th.

-Astros: RHP Chris Devenki struck out three and allowed two hits in a scoreless inning at Triple-A Fresno on Friday night in his second rehab appearance . . .
-C Brian McCann was 1 for 4 in his first rehab appearance with the Grizzlies on Thursday night as the DH . . .
+Astros: RHP Chris Devenski struck out three and allowed two hits in a scoreless inning at Triple-A Fresno on Friday night in his second rehab appearance. ...
+C Brian McCann was 1 for 4 in his first rehab appearance with the Grizzlies on Thursday night as the DH. ...
 Altuve is scheduled to start a rehab assignment on Sunday in Tacoma and is expected to rejoin the team next week in Seattle.